-When they engage in physical activity and sport, participants with a disability need lifelong access to knowledgeable coaches and teachers, particularly if they are learning a new sport or activity.
-Accordingly, NSOs and DSOs need to continue developing coaching materials within Canada's National Coaching Certification Program to address the variety of sporting contexts and activity streams for athletes with disabilities, including intellectual, sensory and physical disability.
+When they engage in physical activity and sport, participants with diverse abilities need lifelong access to knowledgeable coaches and teachers, particularly if they are learning a new sport or activity.
+Accordingly, NSOs and DSOs need to continue developing coaching materials within Canada's National Coaching Certification Program to address the variety of sporting contexts and activity streams for athletes with diverse abilities, including intellectual, sensory and physical impairment.

-Coaches who are unfamiliar with disabilities frequently lack confidence in their ability to support athletes with disabilities.
-These coaches especially need the support of the appropriate NSOs, DSOs, and disability groups to gain the knowledge, skills, techniques and confidence required to work effectively with athletes with disabilities.
+Coaches who are unfamiliar with diverse abilities frequently lack confidence in their ability to support athletes with diverse abilities.
+These coaches especially need the support of the appropriate NSOs, DSOs, and diverse ability groups to gain the knowledge, skills, techniques and confidence required to work effectively with athletes with diverse abilities.

-As well, while some athletes with disabilities will be best served with a direct referral to specialized sport or activity programming for their particular disability, it must be remembered that many persons with a disability live in remote areas of Canada with little or no access to such specialized programs.
-Coaches in these remote areas stand at the front line in delivering sport and recreation programming for ALL persons in their communities, including those with a disability.
-These prospective coaches of athletes with disabilities deserve, at the very least, some relevant coaching materials to help them in coaching persons with a disability.
+As well, while some athletes with diverse abilities will be best served with a direct referral to specialized sport or activity programming for their particular impairment, it must be remembered that many persons with diverse abilities live in remote areas of Canada with little or no access to such specialized programs.
+Coaches in these remote areas stand at the front line in delivering sport and recreation programming for ALL persons in their communities, including those with diverse abilities.
+These prospective coaches of athletes with diverse abilities deserve, at the very least, some relevant coaching materials to help them in coaching persons with diverse abilities.

-Coaches and teachers who work with participants in the Active Start, FUNdamentals and Learn to Train stages should be versed in sensitization tips and techniques for introducing persons with a disability to sports and physical activity.
-They must display positive attitudes towards persons with a disability and have strong instructional and interaction skills.
-They must be able to create a positive learning environment, be aware of different learning styles, and adapt equipment, skills, and rules to get individuals with disabilities more actively engaged in sport and activity.
+Coaches and teachers who work with participants in the Active Start, FUNdamentals and Learn to Train stages should be versed in sensitization tips and techniques6 for introducing persons with diverse abilities to sports and physical activity.
+They must display positive attitudes towards persons with diverse abilities and have strong instructional and interaction skills.
+They must be able to create a positive learning environment, be aware of different learning styles, and adapt equipment, skills, and rules to get individuals with diverse abilities more actively engaged in sport and activity.

-At the Train to Train and Train to Compete stages, coaches of athletes with disabilities need to be specialists in working with developing athletes.
-They need to possess strong knowledge of adaptations of activities for skill and physiological development, as well as knowledge of disability sport rules and classifications/divisioning.
-They must be ready to help athletes find sports where they are likely to excel, using knowledge of disability characteristics and sport-specific technical knowledge to recognize predominant strengths and aptitudes.
-In some contexts, knowledge of fitting the athlete with a disability to sport-specific equipment is also important.
+At the Train to Train and Train to Compete stages, coaches of athletes with diverse abilities need to be specialists in working with developing athletes.
+They need to possess strong knowledge of adaptations of activities for skill and physiological development, as well as knowledge of diverse ability sport rules and classifications/divisioning.
+They must be ready to help athletes find sports where they are likely to excel, using knowledge of impairment characteristics and sport-specific technical knowledge to recognize predominant strengths and aptitudes.
+In some contexts, knowledge of fitting the athlete with diverse abilities to sport-specific equipment is also important.

-Coaches who train athletes with disabilities to win in high performance contexts require knowledge of advanced sport-specific technical requirements and skills.
-Again, they also need advanced knowledge of the disability characteristics related to sport and how these interface with specialized equipment in instances where it is required.
+Coaches who train athletes with diverse abilities to win in high performance contexts require knowledge of advanced sport-specific technical requirements and skills.
+Again, they also need advanced knowledge of the impairment characteristics related to sport and how these interface with specialized equipment in instances where it is required.

-See Coaching Athletes with a Disability, published by the Coaching Association of Canada at www.coach.ca.
+6 See Coaching Athletes with a Disability, published by the Coaching Association of Canada at www.coach.ca.